Qutb Minar

+Architecture

-This victory tower is a symbol of the synthesis of traditional Islamic architecture and Southwestern Asian design.
-Elizabeth Lambourn’s Islam Beyond Empires: Mosques and Islamic Landscapes in India and the Indian Ocean studies the introduction of Islam in South Asia and how the region influenced the Islamic religious architecture.
+The tower includes elements of traditional Islamic architecture and southwestern Asian design.
+Elizabeth Lambourn's Islam Beyond Empires: Mosques and Islamic Landscapes in India and the Indian Ocean studies the introduction of Islam in South Asia and how the region influenced the Islamic religious architecture.
 These newly arrived Muslims from the Islamic West escaped the Mongol Empire and emigrated to India, where they constructed religious centers.
 The Qutb Minar serves as a central marker to these new Muslim communities as well as being a reminder of Islam's presence in the area.
 The architecture of the minaret varies greatly from that of the typical style and design of the mosques constructed in the Middle East.
-The style of these structures is heavily influenced by the local architecture such as the Indic temples.
+The style of these structures is influenced by the local architecture such as the Indic temples.
 This affected the different materials, techniques, and decoration that were used in the construction of the Qutb Minar.

-The minaret is unique in that historically, these tower minarets were uncommon in South Asian-Islamic design until the 17th century.
-This lag is due to the slow adoption of the typical Middle Eastern style in India.
+Historically, tower minarets were uncommon in South Asian-Islamic design until the 17th century, due to the slow adoption of the typical Middle Eastern style in India.
 It is also detached from the main mosque, showcasing how the native culture affected the design of a Middle Eastern structure.
 The Qutb Minar is seen as the "earliest and best example of a fusion or synthesis of Hindu-Muslim traditions" according to Ved Parkash in his essay The Qutb Minar from Contemporary and Near Contemporary Sources.
 Like many mosques built in South Asia during this time period, the minaret was constructed by Hindu laborers and craftsmen but overseen by Muslim architects.
 This led to a construction that synthesized both Hindu and Islamic religious architecture.
-Since the craftsmen were Hindu and unfamiliar with the Quran, the inscriptions are a compilation of disarranged Quranic texts and other Arabic expressions.
+Since some of the craftsmen were Hindu and unfamiliar with the Quran, the inscriptions are a compilation of disarranged Quranic texts and other Arabic expressions.